 All estate assets must be collected during probate.
 All assets not subject to probate, such as living trust assets, are exempted.
 Estate debts are paid out to creditors and the remainder is divided among the heirs.
 The distribution is made in accordance either with the last will and testament of the decedent or, if no will is available, according to Texas intestacy law.
 Unlike many states, Texas probate law offers simplified estate administration procedures for small, debt-free estates.

-At the Law Office of Whitney L. Thompson, probate attorney Whitney L. Thompson and our team of experienced legal professionals are skilled in handling probate processes and have helped many families navigate the process smoothly.
+At the Law Office of Whitney L. Thompson, attorney for probate Whitney L. Thompson and our team of experienced legal professionals are skilled in handling probate processes and have helped many families navigate the probate process smoothly.
 We are here to ensure that the wishes of the decedent are thoroughly followed after their death.
-Schedule a consultation with us today to learn more about probate
+Schedule a consultation with us today to learn more about probate.

 There are two kinds of probate administration in Texas.
 The level of supervision by the court is what generally distinguishes each type.
 Each type has its advantages and drawbacks.